-You will spend at least one night in the intensive care unit (CTICU) which provides specialised care and monitoring.
+You will spend at least one night in the Cardiothoracic Intensive Care Unit (CTICU) which provides specialised care and monitoring.
 You will have one nurse dedicated to looking after you.
+Immediate family may visit you in CTICU.

 As you wake up, you will hear many different noises including alarms from monitoring equipment and people talking.
 You will have a breathing tube in your mouth, attached to the ventilator, helping you breathe.
 Once you are awake enough and can breathe for yourself, this tube will be removed.